deyran/pro-asp-net-mvc/chapter-16/04-customizing-the-route-system.md

 ### Creating a custom routeBase implemetation

-If you do not like the way that standard Route objects match URLs,

-	STANDARD ROUTE OBJECTS MATCH URLS

-or want to implement something unusual,

-you can derive an alternative class from RouteBase.

-This gives you control over how URLs are matched, how parameters are extracted, and how outgoing URLs are generated.
+To change the default route object, i.e. how URLs are matched, parameters are extracted and output URLs are generated, the RouteBase class can be used.
 To derive a class from RouteBase, you need to implement two methods:

+1. GetRouteData(HttpContextBase httpContext)
+2. GetVirtualPath(RequestContext requestContext, RouteValueDictinary values)

 ### Creating a custom route handler